 How many fire extinguishers are enough?

 There’s no fixed answer to this.
 The number depends on building size and design.
-The rule of the thumb is that there shouldn’t be more than 50 feet between Class B extinguishers or 75 feet between class A extinguishers.
+The rule of thumb is that there shouldn’t be more than 50 feet between Class B extinguishers or 75 feet between Class A extinguishers.
 A multi-level building must have at least one extinguisher on each level too.

 What are the different types of fire extinguishers and what do they mean?

 There are 5 classes of fire extinguishers each identified by a letter.
-A – Regular combustible material fires (paper, plastic, wood, fabric) B – Flammable liquid fires (gas, petroleum and so forth) C - Electric fires D – Metal fires K – cooking oil and fat fires
+A – Regular combustible material fires (paper, plastic, wood, fabric); B – Flammable liquid fires (gas, petroleum and so forth); C - Electric fires; D – Metal fires; K – cooking oil and fat fires.

-Can I test my fire extinguishers performance?
+Can I test my fire extinguisher's performance?

 No. This isn’t advisable.
 Only let our designated technicians inspect and perhaps replace your equipment.
-Discharging a fire extinguisher could cause a drop in content’s pressure hence making it useless or less effective.
+Discharging a fire extinguisher could cause a drop in the content’s pressure hence making it useless or less effective.
 If your extinguisher has a pressure gauge, always ensure that the pointer is in the green section.